Taylor Swift’s evermore: Part 3

 Codependency

 I think of codependency like bowling.
 Dependents are the bowling ball knocking over all the pins.
 They cause chaos.
-Codependents are the often-unnoticed mechanism that cleans up the pins and sets everything back to order.
+Codependents are the often-unnoticed machine that cleans up the pins and sets everything back to order.
 Codependents are the bottom half of the cycle.
 They fix everything, but there’s no change or long term progress.

 I would argue tolerate it is about a codependent relationship.
 I think Swift’s ability to take a hugely complicated issue and synthesize it into a short song speaks to the power of her music and art in general.